 What to Do In Case of Unexpected Negative Urine?

 A negative urine test can be due to different reasons.
-It could be due to patient running low on medications early.
+It could be due to the patient running low on medications early.
 The amount of drug ingested can also lead to negative urine results.
 But, there is no reliable connection between the urine concentration and the drug quantity consumed.

 However, the coordination between the testing laboratory and clinician can help ensure that the drug test cup reading is accurate.